getJv/getjv/README.md

 ## I'm a Husband, Developer, and video game lover!!

-- 🌱 I’m currently learning French, Laravel, Springboot, VueJS and Flutter
+- 🌱 I’m currently Working with Laravel and VueJS and I studing Flutter and French
 - 👯 I’m looking for international job offers.
 - 🥅 2020 Goals: Contribute more to Open Source and projects become a dev specialist
 - ⚡ Fun fact: I love to play video games, but my actual life style it's denying my rights 🤣